 I obtained my Honours degree in Geography, Postgraduate Teaching Diploma and Doctorate in statistical and dynamical climatology from the University of the Witwatersrand in Johannesburg, and have worked in academic and research organisations in South Africa, the UK and Australia.
-I have chaired the Atmosphere Reference Group for the ACT Region State of the Environment Report, and am a former President of the Canberra branch of the Australian Meteorological and Oceanographic Society.
-In addition to convening and teaching academic and professional programs and courses in climate science and climate change science and policy at the ANU, I teach by invitation at the United Nations University in Tokyo; hold a Visiting Professorship at the University of Tokyo; am a member of a number of professional meteorological societies; and am a Senior Fellow of the Higher Education Academcy (UK).
-I am responsible for strategic development of the undergraduate and postgraduate coursework programs in the Fenner School of Environment and Society at the ANU, and am a Deputy Director of the ANU Climate Change Institute.
+In addition to conducting wide-ranging research on aspects of climate and its impacts, I led development and change in the environment and society undergraduate and postgraduate curricula at the ANU for more than a decade.
+I also convened and taught academic and professional programs and courses in climate science and climate change science and policy at the ANU, and taught by invitation at the United Nations University in Tokyo.
+I hold a Visiting Professorship at the University of Tokyo; am a fellow/member of a number of professional meteorological societies; and am a Senior Fellow of the Higher Education Academy (UK).
+I have been a member of the ANU Climate Change Institute since its inception.

 - Lindesay, J, Dunn, M & Howden, M 2015, 'Spatial and temporal scales of future climate information for climate change adaptation in viticulture: A case study of User needs in the Australian winegrape sector', Australian Journal of Grape and Wine Research, vol. 21, no. 2, pp. 226-239.